MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 # Windows 10 or Windows 11 Enterprise multi-session remote desktops (preview)

 > [!IMPORTANT]
-> Azure Virtual Desktop multi-session with Microsoft Endpoint Manager is currently in preview and may be modified before it’s released.
+> Azure Virtual Desktop multi-session with Microsoft Intune is currently in preview and may be modified before it’s released.
 See [Public preview in Microsoft Intune](public-preview.md) for more information.

-You can now use Microsoft Endpoint Manager to manage Windows 10 or Windows 11 Enterprise multi-session remote desktops just as you can manage a shared Windows 10 or Windows 11 client device.
-When managing such VMs, you must use device-based configurations.
+You can now use Microsoft Intune to manage Windows 10 or Windows 11 Enterprise multi-session remote desktops in the Microsoft Endpoint Manager admin center just as you can manage a shared Windows 10 or Windows 11 client device.
+When managing such virtual machines (VMs), you must use device-based configurations.
 Such configurations require user-less enrollments.

 Windows 10 or Windows 11 Enterprise multi-session is a new Remote Desktop Session Host exclusive to [Azure Virtual Desktop](/azure/virtual-desktop/) on Azure.
 It provides the following benefits: